mistifyio/mistify-os/README.md

 ### GO

 [GO](https://golang.org) projects can now be built using *buildmistify*.
-The compiler is built from source to allow for situations where the host architecture is different from the target architecture (e.g. 32 bit host).
+The compiler is built from source to allow for situations where the host architecture is different from the target architecture.

 ### mistify-agent